 - Total Annual Revenue = $5 million × 12 = $60mm

-Once we have the annual revenue amount, we can calculate the average revenue per user by dividing the total annual revenue by the total number of users, inclusive of both paying and non-paying users.
+Since we have the company’s annual revenue, we can compute the average revenue per user (ARPU) by dividing the annual revenue by the total number of users, inclusive of both paying and non-paying users.

 - Average Revenue Per User (ARPU) = $60 million ÷ 1 million = $60.00

-In the subsequent step, we’ll calculate the average revenue per paying user, which only includes customers that are on paid monthly subscription plans.
+In the subsequent step, we’ll calculate the average revenue per paying user (ARPPU), which only includes customers that are on paid monthly subscription plans.

-The formula consists of dividing the total annual revenue by the total number of paying users, as shown below.
+The ARPPU formula consists of dividing the total annual revenue by the total number of paying users, as shown below.